Coast1538/PICOCTF-walkthrough/JaWT Scratchpad/README.md

 7. after that go cyberchef and get “to base64” than put “ilovepico” into it
 8. after that go back to Symmetric key you generator and put base64 encryption you got into k (it should look like this)
 9. after you do that go back to website on burpsuite and refresh the  page (remember to press forward in burpsuite)
-10. after you do that go HTTP history and right click the tag that all the way the bottom `(note it should have) method as GET
+10. after you do that go HTTP history and right click the tag that all the way the bottom make sure it has `method as GET
 URL as /
 and is green`
 11. after you do that right click it press send to Repeater